kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 #### Beta

-- Feature implemented behind the `RangeStream` feature gate, default on.
+- Feature implemented behind the `EtcdRangeStream` feature gate, default on.
 - Watch cache initialization routes through `RangeStream` with automatic `Unimplemented` fallback for older etcd.
 - Feature is covered with unit, integration, and e2e tests.
 - Scalability test on a 5000-node cluster measuring latency on large list responses.
+- `etcdctl get --stream` available for direct CLI access to `RangeStream`.

 #### GA